 A user logs in and authenticates himself

-Note: This process is only required to authenticate the user against the Boxcryptor Key Server - not to get access to the encrypted files.
+Note: This process is only required to authenticate the user against the Boxcryptor server - not to get access to the encrypted files.
 Access to the encrypted files always relies on the correct decryption of the user’s private key which requires the knowledge of the correct password.
-Even if an attacker would be able to fake authentication (e.g. by hacking the Boxcryptor Key Server) he would not be able to decrypt a single file without knowing the correct password only known by the users.
+Even if an attacker would be able to fake authentication – for example by hacking the Boxcryptor server – he would not be able to decrypt a single file without knowing the correct password, which is only known by the user himself.

-Boxcryptor requires an internet connection to send and receive data to and from the Boxcryptor Key Server as explained in "Which data is stored on the Boxcryptor Key Server".
-Specifically, the following use cases require an internet connection:
+Boxcryptor requires an internet connection to send and receive data to and from the Boxcryptor server.
+Specifically, the following use cases require an internet connection.